kprohith/rkpblog.tech/content/posts/2020-07-04-following-the-teach-yourself-cs-curriculum.md

 - As a method of self-accountability

-- In the hope that it may help some else who is also planning on following through this entire monster of a course
+- In the hope that it may help someone who is also planning on following through this entire monster of a course

 Most of the content suggested here is for programmers who already have a considerable amount of experience, and want to solidify their foundations, not for folks who are just starting out.